mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/operations/index.md

    └─ node-2:[cleanup] (PENDING)
 ```

-When the plan is completed, its status will be `COMPLETE`.
+When the plan is completed, its status will be marked `COMPLETE`.

 The above `plan start` and `plan status` commands may also be made directly to the service over HTTP.
-To see the queries involved, run the above commands with an additional `-v` flag.
+Run the above commands with an additional `-v` flag to see the queries involved.

 For more information about `nodetool cleanup`, see the {{ model.techShortName }} documentation.

 ### Repair

 You may trigger a `nodetool repair` operation across your {{ model.techShortName }} nodes using the `repair` plan.
-This plan requires the following parameters to run:
+This plan requires the following parameters to be executed:
 - `CASSANDRA_KEYSPACE`: the {{ model.techShortName }} keyspace to be cleaned up.

-To initiate this command from the command line:
+Use the following command to initiate `CASSANDRA_KEYSPACE` from the command line:
 ```
 dcos {{ model.packageName }} --name=<service-name> plan start repair -p CASSANDRA_KEYSPACE=space1
 ```

-To view the status of this plan from the command line:
+Use the following command to view the status of this plan from the command line:
 ```
 dcos {{ model.packageName }} --name=<service-name> plan status repair
 repair (STARTING)